Dubby20/CodeCampLog/index.md

 * Solved more exercises on repl.it

 ## Monday July 17th, 2017
+* Learning how the web server works with Node.js
 * `express()` is used to export express module
 * path : This is the file path that is being sent.
 * `app.listen` Binds and listens for connections on the specified host and port.